ChaimSh/merchants-app/README.md

-Merchants App Sinatra Project
+# Merchants App Sinatra Project
 Welcome to the Merchants web application!

+## Description
-This is a demo app created using Sinatra and ActiveRecord.
-Merchants displays a listing of products and their prices.
+This app was created using Sinatra and ActiveRecord.
+Merchants display a listing of products and their prices.
 The product information is user-provided, requiring a username and password to login.

-Installation
+## Installation

--Download or clone this project
+1. Download or clone this project.
--cd into the merchants-app directory
+2. Cd into the merchants-app directory.
--run bundle install in your console
+3. Run bundle install in your console.
--run shotgun
+4. Run shotgun.
--open your favorite browser and enter the given local url provided by the shotgun server!
+5. Open your favorite browser and enter the given local url provided by the shotgun server.

+## Contribution
+Please feel free to contribute to my app.

+## License